50 tips for cruising with kids

 There are two main ways to stay connected on a cruise: an internet package or the Royal Caribbean app’s chat feature.

-If you’re traveling with teens, consider booking them one of these two options so that you can stay in touch while onboard.
-Internet packages are typically priced around $20 per device, per day and the chat feature is $2 per person, per day.
+If you’re traveling with teens, consider booking an internet package so you can stay in touch while onboard.
+Internet packages are typically priced around $20 per device, per day.

 6. Choose a cruise itinerary wisely